ric2b/Vivaldi-browser/chromium/tools/perf/docs/perf_bot_sheriffing.md

 with
 [this template](https://bugs.chromium.org/p/chromium/issues/entry?labels=Pri-1,Performance-BotHealth,Infra-Troopers,OS-?&comment=Link+to+buildbot+status+page:&summary=Purple+Bot+on+chromium.perf),
 which will automatically add the bug to the trooper queue.
 Be sure to note which step is failing, and paste any relevant info from the logs into the bug.
+Also be sure to read [go/bug-a-trooper](http://go/bug-a-trooper) for contacting troopers.

 ###<a name="devicefailures"></a> Android Device failures